 "In 1996 the boxing authorities in Cuba decided they would take back Cuban coaches who were working with countries which could take medals from them in the Olympic games in Atlanta, so they refused me permission to train the Irish team", he said.

-Nicolas then made the heartbreaking decision to leave his family behind in Cuba to set up life in Ireland as a boxing coach in March 1996.
+Cruz then made the heartbreaking decision to leave his family behind in Cuba to set up life in Ireland as a boxing coach in March 1996.

 Cruz went through a very difficult period in his life, including the break up of his marriage.
 The disappointment of not being able to coach the Irish boxing team at the Atlanta Olympics only added to his despair.